-If you're undecided about going to university, or you're a mature student considering a return to education, a foundation year gives you the chance to experience studying before fully committing
+If you're not sure about going to university, or you're a mature student considering a return to education, a foundation year (FY) gives you the chance to experience studying a university course

 Foundation year or foundation degree?

 Note that a foundation year is not the same as a foundation degree.
 A foundation year gives you access onto a degree course, whereas a foundation degree is a standalone qualification equivalent to two years of a three-year degree.
 Find out more about foundation degrees.

 Going to university is a big step.
 If you've been out of education for a few years, it can be a daunting prospect.
 For mature students in particular, there may be the added worry of whether university is really for you - will you have anything in common with your fellow students?

 The development of the foundation year has opened doors for those who may have previously thought university wasn't an option, whether for academic or personal reasons, from school leavers to busy working parents.
 It can be seen as a stepping-stone into the world of higher education (HE), particularly if you don't have the right qualifications to go straight onto your chosen degree programme.

 A foundation year gives you the opportunity to get an understanding of your field of interest before progressing to the full three-year degree programme.
 As well as subject knowledge, you'll get used to the HE context and gain the skills needed for higher level study.
 For example, at the University of Bedfordshire, initial sessions focus on career aspirations and opportunities, existing transferable skills, an introduction to your chosen subject, and writing essays.